-Mozambique launches Brazil-funded drugs plant to battle HIVJuly 21st, 2012 in HIV & AIDS /
+Mozambique launches Brazil-funded drugs plant to battle HIVJuly 21, 2012 in Medicine & Health / HIV & AIDS

 Mozambique on Saturday launched a Brazilian funded pharmaceutical plant that will make anti-retroviral drugs to battle the HIV/AIDS scourge in the southern African country.